Dear Home Ec 101,

 When I first launched this site, I had no clue how often I would use my chemistry background.

-I cannot give you a simple yes or no answer to this question.
+There isn’t a simple yes or no answer to this question.

 How cold is the water you’ll use to wash your clothes?